 Magee, Elaine; MPH; RD.
 “8 Ways to Burn Calories and Fight Fat”.
 WebMD.
 Retrieved 2019-08-12.

-Matthew Magnante is freelance writer who specializes in all things fitness.
+Matthew Magnante is the senior writer for Fitness Volt.
 He has had a passion for fitness since elementary school and continues to research and learn how to build muscle effectively through training and diet.
 He also loves to help others to achieve their fitness goals and spread the knowledge where needed.
-Matthew's other passions include learning about mindfulness, strolling through nature and having meaningful conversations about life.
+Matthew's other passions include learning about mindfulness, strolling through nature, and always working to improve overall.

 At FitnessVolt.com our mission is to educate and inform you about the latest in professional bodybuilding, fitness, and sports-related content.
 We believe you should have the best information at your fingertips to help you reach your fitness goals and to stay up to date on everything happening in the bodybuilding, fitness and strength sports industry...
 Read more.